Personal LoansLender Reviews

 NMLS#1136

-• Flexible loan amounts: Prosper offers loans with a low minimum and a high maximum borrowing amount ($2,000 to $50,000) which offers flexibility to consumers.
+• Midsize loans: Prosper offers loans with a low minimum and a high maximum borrowing amount ($2,000 to $50,000).
+Unless you need a very small or very big loan, Prosper can probably accommodate.

-• Best for fair-credit borrowers: With a minimum credit score of just 560, Prosper may be a good option for consumers with less-than-perfect credit scores.
-Potential borrowers may also fill out a joint application.
+• Best for fair-credit borrowers who don’t need same-day funds: With a minimum credit score of just 560, Prosper may be a good option if you have a less-than-perfect credit score.
+However, unlike some lenders, you can’t get your money the same day that you apply.

 ProsCons